-By clicking on the title of each book, a new window will open at Amazon, the online retailer.
-If you purchase a book via this link, it will generate a commission payment to The Miscarriage Association (at no cost to you).
+By clicking on the title of each book, in most cases, a new window will open at Amazon, the online retailer.
+If you purchase a book via this link, it will generate a commission payment to the Miscarriage Association (at no cost to you).
 Prices shown here are only a guide – copies may also be available in hardback and/or second hand.

 A personal account of how grief at the loss of a baby can eventually lead to healing.

 £12.99 (in print) Published by Conari Press 2000

 Novel featuring pregnancy loss